hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 .. note::
    If you start your agent in this way, it is only accessible within the context of your current shell.
 If you want to connect with NoMachine NX, you should also start your NoMachine client from within this shell.
-Otherwise it will not be able to access the MFA certificate stored in your agent.
+Otherwise it will not be able to access the certificate stored in your agent.

 (to kill the agent use ``eval "$(ssh-agent -k)"``)